BLACK FRIDAY - CYBER MONDAY - SINGLES DAY 2019

 2013 saw the launch of Black Friday in the UK but it didn’t really get off to a great start with a mad rush of abusive shoppers rushing to get discounted goods, presumably knowing the store did not have enough supply to meet the demand.
 Amazon and Walmart (Asda) were the first to bring Black Friday to the UK, but in 2015, Asda decided to drop it and concentrate on reducing prices year round.

 It’s a good idea to have sales before Christmas it is always so annoying to buy all your Christmas gifts to find they are reduced in price on Boxing Day (celebrated the day after Christmas in the UK).
-This is much fairer on the consumer and even better now you can buy online.
+This is much fairer on the consumer and even better now you have more choices to buy online.
 Many retailers are now choosing specific sales for specific dates and not all taking part with Black Friday.

 The run-up to Black Friday and Cyber Monday usually sees a surge in the UK with shops battling to grab the shoppers attention first.
 Lots of early discounts pre-Black Friday sales.
 Headlines such as ‘Black Friday queue jump’, ‘Beat the Black Friday Rush’ and ‘Fear of Missing Out This Weekend’ from brands and shops who made a head start.
 Amazon also starts promoting specials all week.
 Other brands may update specials by the day.
-Also, many online companies ask you to register interest and get the updates once their sales begin.
+Also, many online companies ask you to register interest (cheeky way to grab your valuable email address) and get the updates once their sales begin.

 It does get confusing should you hold out or buy early.
 Because you never really know what is going to be on sale on the day and you are less likely to know whether you will be lucky enough to get that bargain you’re hoping for.
 Best advice shop around if it is something particular that you are after, if you find it goes on sale early then it is probably worth grabbing, after all, it may sell out.
 If you see something you were not really planning on buying then you can afford to hold out and have a think about it because you shouldn’t be too disappointed, if it does sell out.
 Save your money for something you were planning on buying regardless.